-Don’t let your remodeling budget go over-board by hidden surprises – understand what the average installed costs for 6 Foot Privacy Fence is in your zip code by using our handy calculator.
-If you’re looking for 2019 breakdown for Cost of 6 Foot Privacy Fence materials and what installation cost might be, you’ve come to the right place.
+Don’t let your remodeling budget go over-board by hidden surprises – understand what the average installed costs for 6 Foot Privacy Fence is near you by using our easy to use fence calculator.

 |6 Foot Privacy Fence Costs||Zip Code||Linear ft.|

 |6 Foot Privacy Fence – Material Prices||$492.00 – $528.00||$609.60 – $669.60||$848.40 – $1012.80|

 |6 Foot Privacy Fence – Installation Cost||$110.40 – $116.40||$127.20 – $139.20||$150.00 – $162.00|

 |6 Foot Privacy Fence – Total||$602.40 – $644.40||$736.80 – $808.80||$998.40 – $1174.80|

 |6 Foot Privacy Fence – Total Average Cost per lineal foot||$25.97||$32.20||$45.28|